-Torrens Title: Title by registration
+Torrens Title: title by registration

-Most land in Australia is subject to a system of conveyancing called the Torrens System.
-The fundamental premise of the Torrens Title System is a prioritisation of interests in a parcel of land by chronology of registration, not execution.
-In other words, it is a system of title by registration.
+Most land in Australia is subject to a system of conveyancing called the Torrens Title system.
+The fundamental premise of the Torrens Title system is a prioritisation of interests in a parcel of land by chronology of registration, not execution.
+Put simply, it is a system of title by registration.
 Upon registration, the registered proprietor holds its interest subject to prior registered interests, but free from any interest which is not so registered.